cisiu/HuaweiRouterSeleniumTestFramework/src/main/java/pageObjects/settingsPage/README.txt

+23w4e5trfgyhjkbhsgchvlhc
+jacjkabcjabcamcbjasbcabc
+jjacxbjabcjbacjsbcjsbcbsbc

-#this is for test purpose
+#this is for test purposessssssssssss
 <<<<<<< HEAD
 7777777777777777777
 uuuuuuuuuuuuuuuuuuuuuuuu